-In general, a non-U.S. corporation is a PFIC for U.S. federal income tax purposes for any taxable year in which (i) 75% or more of its gross income consists of passive income; or (ii) 50% or more of the average value of its assets (generally determined on a quarterly basis) consists of assets that produce, or are held for the production of, passive income.
-For purposes of the above calculations, a non-U.S. corporation that owns, directly or indirectly, at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the other corporation and received directly its proportionate share of the income of the other corporation.
+In general, a non-U.S. corporation is a PFIC for U.S. federal income tax purposes for any taxable year in which (i) 75% or more of its gross income consists of passive income or (ii) 50% or more of the average value of its assets (generally determined on an average quarterly basis) consists of assets that produce, or are held for the production of, passive income.
+For purposes of these calculations, a non-U.S. corporation that owns, directly or indirectly, at least 25% by value of the shares of another corporation is treated as if it held its proportionate share of the assets of the other corporation and received directly its proportionate share of the income of the other corporation.
 Passive income generally includes dividends, interest, rents, royalties (other than certain royalties derived in an active business), and certain investment gains.
 Cash is generally a passive asset for these purposes.
-Goodwill is generally characterized as an active asset to the extent it is associated with business activities that produce active income.
+Goodwill (the value of which may be determined by reference to the excess of the sum of the corporation's market capitalization and liabilities over the value of its assets) is generally characterized as an active asset to the extent it is associated with business activities that produce active income.

-Based upon the manner in which we currently operate our business, the expected composition of our income and assets and the expected value of our assets (including goodwill, which is based on the expected price of the ADSs in this offering), we do not expect to be a PFIC for our current taxable year or the foreseeable future.

-However, our PFIC status for any taxable year is an annual factual determination that can be made only after the end of that year.
-Our PFIC status for any taxable year will depend on the composition of our income and assets and the value of our assets from time to time, including the value of our goodwill (which may be determined, in large part, by reference to our market capitalization, which could be volatile).
-Therefore, our risk of being or becoming a PFIC will increase if our market capitalization declines while we hold a substantial amount of cash (including cash raised in this offering) and financial investments.
-In addition, if in the future we stop providing management services with respect to our franchised hotels, our PFIC status for any taxable year may depend on whether and to what extent our income from franchised hotels will be treated as derived in the active conduct of a trade or business within the meaning of applicable Treasury regulations.
+Based on the manner in which we currently conduct our business, the composition of our income and assets and the estimated value of our assets (including goodwill), we believe that we were not a PFIC for our 2022 taxable year.
+However, our PFIC status for any taxable year is an annual factual determination that can be made only after the end of that year and depends on the composition of our income and assets and the average value of our assets from time to time, including the value of our goodwill (which may be determined, in part, by reference to our market capitalization, which could be volatile).
+Therefore, we may be or become a PFIC for any taxable year if our market capitalization declines while we hold a substantial amount of cash and financial investments.
+In addition, if in the future we change the type of services we provide with respect to our franchised hotels, our PFIC status for any taxable year may depend on whether and to what extent our income from franchised hotels will be treated as derived in the active conduct of a trade or business within the meaning of applicable Treasury regulations.
 Because of these uncertainties, there can be no assurance that we will not be a PFIC for our current or any future taxable year.